 So that’s it for today’s Thursday morning briefing.
 Hope you’ve had a great week so far.
 Have a good weekend coming up and we’ll see you next Thursday.

-Cornell Engineers welcomed Mr Brent Turnbull, special counsel at McKays Solicitors, this morning for this week’s Friday morning training session.
+Cornell Engineers welcomed Mr Brent Turnbull, partner at Cornwalls Law, this morning for this week’s Friday morning training session.

 We’d like to formally thank Brent for his time and recommend him to our construction industry friends and clients as an extremely knowledgeable solicitor with significant experience in drafting construction contracts, construction litigation and acting for (and against) architects and engineers.

-Thank you Brent Turnbull and thank you McKays Solicitors!
+Thank you, Brent Turnbull, and thank you Cornwalls Solicitors!
 We learnt a lot today.